FUNDING your education

 If you are seeking sponsorship from your organization, we’d like to help.
 Here is a sample sponsorship letter; we are happy to customize this for your employer.

-Most Executive MBA and Global Executive MBA-Americas students self-fund some or all of the program.
+Most of our Executive MBA students self-fund some or all of the program.
 In addition to personal resources, students may apply for U.S. government loans as full-time students via the Vanderbilt Financial Aid Office.

 To learn more about your loan options, visit the following websites:

-The following scholarship opportunities are available for Executive and Global Executive MBA-Americas students (where indicated).
-Contact the Executive MBA Programs staff for information on how to apply.
+The following scholarship opportunities are available for Executive MBA students (where indicated).
+Contact our Executive MBA Programs staff for information on how to apply.

-This full tuition scholarship, (valued at approximately $95,000) is awarded annually to one nonprofit executive at a qualified 501(c)3 organization who has demonstrated commitment to serving in the nonprofit sector.
+This full-tuition scholarship, (valued at over $100,000) is awarded annually to one nonprofit executive at a qualified 501(c)3 organization who has demonstrated commitment to serving in the nonprofit sector.
 The recipient is responsible for fees and travel expenses.

 Ingram Scholar Award Scholarship